 Covenant Surgical Partners:

-During the last three years, Iroquois Capital’s investment bankers have worked closely with the management team of Covenant Surgical Partners to plan and execute the right growth capital strategy for this dynamic company.
+Iroquois Capital Group’s investment bankers worked closely with the management team of Covenant Surgical Partners to plan and execute the right growth capital strategy for this dynamic company.

 Covenant Surgical Partners (“CSP”), a Nashville-based operator of single and limited specialty ambulatory surgery centers (“ASC”s), was founded in late 2008.
 CSP’s operating model is to acquire, own and manage ASCs with physician partners and to deliver quality patient care in an efficient manner.
 CSP also offers pathology laboratory management services, anesthesia services and a community pain management program on an under-arrangement basis with rural hospitals.
 By the first quarter of 2013, the Company owned 20 centers with combined revenue of over $100 million.